 Alzheimer’s disease is the most common form of dementia causing problems with thinking, memory and behavior.
 A common feature of the disease is the build-up of proteins known as beta-amyloid plaques in certain neurons in the brain.

-Animal studies have shown extra virgin olive oil to clear the beta-amyloid proteins from the brain helping to prevent Alzheimer’s disease 16.
+Animal studies have shown EVOO to clear the beta-amyloid proteins from the brain helping to prevent Alzheimer’s disease 15.

-Research has shown unsaturated fats, like the fats in sesame oil, may be beneficial reducing the risk of dementia and heart disease 18.
+Research has shown unsaturated fats may be beneficial reducing the risk of dementia and heart disease.

-You may want to check out my comparison between olive oil and butter in my article, Butter vs Olive Oil: Which is Better?
-A Complete Comparison.
+You may want to check out my comparison with butter in my article.
+Is butter really that bad?

 Read More Oil Related Articles!